Incredible 6 Day Summer Vacation Package in South Iceland with a Guided Greenland Day Tour

 Jökulsárlón is a glacier lagoon that attracts tens of thousands of visitors to Iceland, and provides a taste of what exists in Greenland.

-Close to Jökulsárlón is the Diamond beach.
-There, ice chunks from the lagoon have washed up on the shore where they glisten in the sunlight.
+Close to Jokulsarlon is the Diamond Beach.
+There, ice chunks from the lagoon have washed up on the shore, glistening in the sunlight.
 This is a fantastic place to photograph as the sparkling ice and surrounding black sand beach create a fairytale-like landscape.

 Read more